gapilo/leetcode/README.md

-# Leetcode Progress Tracker: Milos Copic
+# solutions are done in java